Make Greenpoint Greener by Submitting a Project Proposal to GCEF!

 For the purposes of the GCEF, Greenpoint is defined as the area of Brooklyn encompassed by 11222 Zip Code and the entirety of McCarren Park.

 Projects must start within one (1) month of grant award notification (expected to be July 15, 2018); and be completed by July 1, 2019.

 The Greenpoint Community Environmental Fund (GCEF) is a joint program of the New York State Office of the Attorney General and Department of Environmental Conservation.
-The GCEF program is a $19.5 million grant program created by the State of New York with monies obtained through a settlement with ExxonMobil over its Greenpoint oil spill.
+The GCEF program is an environmental grant program created by the State of New York with monies obtained through a settlement with ExxonMobil over its Greenpoint oil spill.